OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-quickstart.md

 <!-- possible cut (meaning is unclear): or even challenges staker of a specific RBlock. -->

-Click `Submit` to issue another Arbitrum Goerli transaction that allow-lists your configured validator addresses within your Orbit chain's base contracts.

-Once this transaction is confirmed, you should see a `Validator set changed!` notification appear in the portal UI.
-Click `Next` to proceed the next step: **batch poster configuration**.
+Once your validator addresses are configured, click `Next` to proceed the next step: **batch poster configuration**.

 ## Step 5: Configure your chain's batch poster